liujoshua/BridgeDocs/_articles/ios_get_started.md

 ## ResearchKit Task Setup

-The simpliest way to get started with using `ResearchKit` defined task modules in your application is to ask the Bridge team to copy the appropriate `Data Schema` into your Bridge research project.
+The simplest way to get started with using `ResearchKit` defined task modules in your application is to ask the Bridge team to copy the appropriate `Data Schema` into your Bridge research project.
 This guide will use the memory task as an example.